govuk-one-login/rp-reference/clients/Apex-SalesForce/README.md

   Install Custom Metadata Type Data Loader as per instruction here : https://appexchange.salesforce.com/appxListingDetail?listingId=a0N4V00000HrQTdUAN

- **Import the CustomMetaDataType.xls to create and populate the GOV.UK One Login OIDC endpoints and mandatory requirement such as Private Key.
+ **Import the CustomMetaDataType.xls(clients/Apex-SalesForce/CustomMetaDataType.xls) to create and populate the GOV.UK One Login OIDC endpoints and mandatory requirement such as Private Key.

 ### Import the Apex code into Salesforce